- Who is going?

 Other things to do in the area

 Our route guides provide you with links to the local village web sites and direct you to the Google translation tools.
 These allow you to understand what each village has to offer.
 We also offer downloads which give you a good overview of the key towns and villages in the area.
-Other information can be found at Alsace Guide, Ile de Re Guide and Lake Constance Guide etc.
+Other information can be found in the specific guides for each area, such as Alsace Guide, Île de Ré Guide, Lake Constance Guide, etc.

 Sometimes things don't go to plan, so we select routes where trains or buses offer back-up transport for a fair proportion of the journey.
 We also choose areas of general popularity where there are usually plenty of other people about in case of emergency, occasional bike shops and good medical standards.
 This should mean that the day things go wrong there is always a Plan B.